department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 <span id="extension"></span>

 ### Can I get a free extension of my SGLI coverage if I’m disabled when I leave the military?
-You may be able to keep your coverage for up to 2 years after the date you left the military if you’re within 2 years of your separation date and **at least one of the following is true for you**:
+You may be able to keep your coverage for up to 2 years after the date you left the military if you’re within 2 years of your separation date and you meet either of the requirements listed below.

+**At least one of these must be true:**

 - You’re totally disabled at the time of your discharge and unable to work, **or**
 - No matter your work status, you’ve had 1 of the following: